 Irish animation’s brightest star and two-time Oscar nominee Tomm Moore will receive The Murakami Award at Animation Dingle.
-James Hickey, CEO of The Irish Film Board will hand over the award to Tomm at a presentation as part of The Irish Animation Awards in The Skellig Hotel this Friday night.
+James Hickey, CEO of The The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More will hand over the award to Tomm at a presentation as part of The Irish Animation Awards in The Skellig Hotel this Friday night.

 The first ceremony for the Irish Animation Awards is due to take place March 13 at Dingle Skelligs Hotel in County Kerry.
 Among the ceremony’s 14 categories are Best Animated Preschool Series, Best Animated Short Film and Kids Choice Award for Best Animated Series.
 Two judges will oversee each category, picking a shortlist and selecting the winners.
 Some of the kids’ TV executives due to act as chairs and judges include Jackie Edwards, executive producer at CBeebies Animation; Tim Patterson, the VP and director of programming for Nickelodeon U.K.; and Sarah Muller, the head of acquisitions for CBBC.

 Tomm Moore is co-Founder and Creative director of Cartoon Saloon.
 He founded Cartoon Saloon in 1999 with Paul Young while studying animation at Ballyfermot Senior College, Dublin.
 Over the company’s history, he has worked as Director, Art Director, Storyboarder, Animator and Illustrator on a range of projects from commercials to service work for feature films and TV series, as well as a number of short film projects.